jasminechowdhury/jasminechowdhury.github.io/_posts/What are Generative AI and Agentic AI? Their differences and impact.md

 ![PESTLE analysis of Agentic AI](/assets/images/agentic-ai-pestle-analysis.png)

-- The PESTLE analysis of Agentic AI clearly indicates that it is still in its early stages, making regulation tougher to establish as of yet due to the lack of human oversight, but at the same time it provides opportunities to increase efficiency of productivity in many sectors.
+- The PESTLE analysis of Agentic AI clearly indicates that it is still in its early stages, making regulation tougher to establish as of yet due to the lack of human oversight, but at the same time it provides opportunities to increase efficiency and productivity in many sectors.

 ## Conclusion
-Both Generative AI and Agentic AI have now been clearly defined and their differences with one another.
+Both Generative AI and Agentic AI have now been clearly defined and their differences from one another.
 Regardless of their differences, it can be clearly seen how both subsets of AI can have various impacts on society and businesses.